microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmission-excuse.md

 Namespace: microsoft.graph

-Excuse a submission.
+Excuse a [submission](../resources/educationsubmission.md).
 Excused submissions aren't included in average grade calculations.
 Grading rubrics and feedback are deleted.
 Only teachers can perform this action.

 If the `Prefer: include-unknown-enum-members` request header is provided, the excused submission shows the **excused** status.
-Otherwise, the submission status retains to **returned** status.
+Otherwise, the submission status retains the **returned** status.
 For more information about how to use this header, see the [Examples](#examples) section.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).